aneeshdurg/AirPaint/README.md

 To view the keypoints being picked up and the coordinates of the keypoints, use the argument '-a'

+To change the dimensions of the output window, use the argument '-s'

 Controls:
   Brush - your "brush" (*)